This post may contain affiliate links. Please read my disclosure policy.

 - Bake cake in preheated oven for 40-45 minutes until a cake tester inserted in the center comes out clean.
+You can follow my tips for how to tell when your cake is done.
 Allow to cool for about 15 minutes before serving.

 - Cover cake slices tightly with plastic wrap or store in an airtight container for up to 3 days.

 I fell on your website searching for a “breakfast apple cake recipe” This recipe was simple – i had everything on hand and it is simply delicious!!
 What a great cake to bring to brunches/potlucks.
 Thank you for sharing!

 I made this and used no sugar apple butter instead of applesauce.
 Raw sugar instead of brown sugar too.